MileHacker Logo

 • Higher-end hiking gear (specialized backpacks, trekking poles) may be worth bringing if you own quality items.

-• Personalized fishing equipment, if preferred.
+• Personalized fishing equipment, if desired.

 • Comfort with your own gear for better performance.